Olivier Mambwa

-Olivier Mambwa (born 5 December 2008) is a Swiss professional footballer who plays as a left-back for the Swiss Super League club Young Boys.
+Olivier Mambwa (born 5 December 2008) is a Swiss professional footballer who plays as a left-back for the Swiss Super League club Thun on loan from Young Boys.

 Club career

 Mambwa is a product of the youth academies of the Swiss clubs Bümpliz, FC Köniz and Young Boys.
 He made his senior and professional debut with Young Boys in a 3–1 Swiss Super League win over FC Lugano on 31 August 2025, assisting his side's second goal.
-He was named to the The Guardian's Next Generation 2025: 60 of the best young talents in world football list.
+He was named to The Guardian's Next Generation 2025: 60 of the best young talents in world football list.

 International career

 Mambwa was born in Switzerland to a DR Congolese father and Swiss mother.
 He was called up to the Switzerland U17s for a set of 2025 UEFA European Under-17 Championship qualification matches in March 2025.